perrygeo/docker-gdal-base/README.md

 ## Contributing

 Ideas for additional drivers or software?
 Bug fixes?
-Please let me know.
-If you're into Github, create a pull request on this repo.
-Otherwise, send me an email at matt@perrygeo.com.
+Please create a pull request on this repo with:

 Either way, I'll ask for